OlGe404/microk8s/README.md

 ## Prerequisites
 For general prerequisites of microk8s, see https://microk8s.io/docs/getting-started.

-Run these commands to install the necessities for the automation:
+Run these commands to install the necessities for this repo:

 ```
 sudo apt install python3-pip -y && \